chahatdeep/ubuntu-for-robotics/README.md

 # ubuntu-setup
-This repository is for setting-up cuda-8.0, nvidia-384/387 driver, OpenCV-3.3, ROS Kinetic, Tensorflow1.4, MATLAB R2017b
+This repository is for setting-up cuda-8.0, nvidia-384/387 driver, OpenCV-3.3, ROS Kinetic, Tensorflow1.2.1 maintained for settting-up the step-zero Deep Learning framework (Tensorflow), especially for Robotics application.

 ## Order of Installation:
 - Cuda